 - Negative Pressure- Negative pressure occurs when more air is drawn out of the case than forced, resulting in a vacuum.

 Aim for slightly positive pressure, with intake CFM slightly higher than exhaust CFM.
-Negative pressure implies air is being sucked into your case through all of the tiny openings you can’t control and aren’t filtering, resulting in less efficient cooling over time.
+Negative pressure implies air is sucked into your case through the tiny openings you can’t control and aren’t filtering, resulting in less efficient cooling over time.
 As a result, the air entering your case first passes through a filter.
 You’d have neutral pressure with an enclosed enclosure in a perfect world since no dust shall be sucked in.

 These are all the points you should consider if you are stuck in the intake vs. exhaust fan debate.

 Can an exhaust fan be used for intake?